tomasswood/bartendro/ui/README.md

-The Bartendro UI requires the following pieces of software to be installed:
+Hello; The Bartendro UI requires the following pieces of software to be installed:

 werkzeug - http://werkzeug.pocoo.org/docs/
 jinja2 - http://jinja.pocoo.org/docs/